KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 This discussion is intended for developers who have a strong understanding of the C/C++ languages and who understand the core fundamentals of blockchain engineering, as these are prerequisites for use of the Custom Consensus (CC) framework.

-Developers who possess this knowledge and who are already familiar with the essential nature of the CC framework may optionally skip all the following conceptual content and proceed directly to the [tutorial](../customconsensus/tutorial-introduction.html).
+Developers who possess this knowledge and who are already familiar with the essential nature of the CC framework may optionally skip all the following conceptual content and [proceed directly to the tutorial](../customconsensus/tutorial-introduction.html).

-If the developer needs more experience with blockchain technology, the Komodo team recommends that they first study the seminal textbook, [Mastering Bitcoin,](https://bitcoinbook.info/) before approaching the CC framework.
+If the developer needs more experience with blockchain technology, the Komodo team recommends that the developer first study the seminal textbook, [Mastering Bitcoin,](https://bitcoinbook.info/) before approaching the CC framework.

 Also, experienced developers who write in other languages, such as Python, JavaScript, or Solidity, may find value in skimming this discussion to understand key concepts at a high level.
 At this time, the CC framework has not expanded to include other languages, but Komodo may change this offering in the forseeable future.